October 01, 2019

-If you live in Ontario you know that there is an election right around the corner.
-Ontarian's go to the polls on Thursday, June 7th, and if anything can be said about this election is that its been a lesson in leadership missteps.
+If you live in Canada, you know that there is an election right around the corner.
+Canadian's go to the polls on Monday, October 21st, and if anything can be said about this election is that it's been a lesson in leadership missteps.

 Regardless, there are two factors that determine who wins an election.
-It doesn't matter provincial or federal, these hold true.
-Further, it doesn't't matter what part of the world an election is being held, these two still play a major role.
+It doesn't matter provincial or federal, these factors hold true every time.
+Further, it doesn't matter what part of the world an election is being held, these two still play a major role in the outcome.

 So, what are the two factors that are key for every political win?
-Here they are, but one last thing.
-Remember these as you watch the results of the election and ask yourself what role they played in the win?
+Here they are:

-1. They Learn How to Best Manage the Fear Factor
+1. The Winner Has Learned How to Best Manage the Fear Factor

 Any platform that elevates the fear factor is a surefire ticket to losing.
 Ever hear the adage, "Better the devil you know than the devil you don't?"
 That is why Incumbents have an advantage over others vying for their jobs.

 When political opponents propose slash and burn policies and create negativity among voters, it heightens the fear factor among voters.
-People became more fearful of a country run by parties who are looking to subtract, control, or in some way 'balance' things out, because in their minds, what they are hearing is a potential threat to their livelihood.
+People become more fearful of a country run by parties who are looking to subtract, control, or in some way 'balance' things out, because in their minds, what they are hearing is a potential threat to their livelihood.

-2. They Learn How to Best Manage the Hope Factor
+2. They Winner Has Learned How to Best Manage the Hope Factor

 That is why we are eager to hear platforms and promises.
 Both are messengers of political hope, of the potential for better days and a turning of the tide.
 Hope is always what resonates in a voter's mind because its such an antidote to fear.